 How Stackbit works with structured content, along with content modeling basics.

 Stackbit's only real requirement that affects your site's code is that content must be structured and separated from code.
-This guide explores ways in which that requirement can be fulfilled.

-Items of a similar structured are grouped together in the content source using a model.
+Documents of a similar structured are grouped together in the content source using a model.
 In other words, we can say that every editable page and component is represented by a model in your content source.

 Types of Models

 - Page: That which represents the shape of a page, as mentioned above.
 Example: A blog site that uses a

 - Data: Content objects which are meant either to stand alone and be accessed globally, or to be referenced from a page.
 Global example: A

 Headermodel that contains content for a site's main menu.
 Reference example: A blog site uses an